Tre Johnson (basketball): College career

 At the beginning of the season, Johnson was named to the Jerry West Award watch list and Naismith College Player of the Year watch list.
 In his debut game against Ohio State, Johnson had 29 points, five rebounds, four assists, two steals, and one block.
 On February 26, 2025, Johnson broke Kevin Durant's freshman single-game program record by scoring 39 points in an overtime loss to Arkansas.
 In a win that pushed Texas into the last four in of the 2025 NCAA Division I men's basketball tournament according to many bracketologists, Johnson scored a game-high 20 points and hit the go-ahead 3-pointer in double overtime against the No. 14 Texas A&M in the second round of the 2025 SEC men's basketball tournament.
 Johnson ended the season averaging 19.9 points, 3.1 rebounds and 2.7 assists per game, shooting 39.7% from the three.
+He was named SEC Freshman of the Year.

 Professional career

 Johnson was selected with the sixth overall pick by the Washington Wizards in the 2025 NBA draft.
-He made his professional debut on October 23, 2025 in a game against the Milwaukee Bucks, coming off the bench to register 16 points, including 4 of 8 three-point shots.
+He made his professional debut on October 23, 2025 in a game against the Milwaukee Bucks, coming off the bench to register 16 points, including 4-of-8 shooting from three-point range.
 It was the franchise's highest scoring debut by a rookie since 1992.